The power of the human voice never ceases to amaze me.

 Due to the way we cognitively process sound in the brain low pitches tend to relax the nervous system.
 Keeping the sound inside the body gives you a kind of internal massage, which helps you to stay present and may also help release muscle tension in the neck, shoulders and upper back.
 Being mindful of the present moment helps with stress and anxiety.

 Studies have been done that show that the Immunoglobulin A (an antibody) significantly increased after a short singing session – so apart from being fun, singing is good for your health.
 I have combined choral and tonal singing with great benefits.
-If you would like to know more about professional training the Professional Diploma in Group Voice Therapy starts in May – email me for details.
+If you would like to know more about professional training please check out our voice courses.

 Article on sound and the immune system here.